Online MSN/MBA Dual Degree Programs – Nursing & Business

 - Expected Time to Completion: 24 to 36 months

 Jacksonville University offers an online master of science in nursing (MSN) and master of business administration (MBA) joint degree program.
-The online program is ideal for nurses who wish to take their career to the executive level.
+The program is ideal for nurses who wish to advance their careers to the executive level.

-The program is made up of 48 credit-hours: 30 credit-hours in the Davis College of Business and 18 credit-hours in the Keigwin School of Nursing.
-The MSN courses include nursing leadership and advanced roles; nursing research and theory; nursing leadership and advanced roles; and organization, delivery, and policy in healthcare.
+The program consists of 48 credit hours: 30 in the Davis College of Business and 18 in the Keigwin School of Nursing.
+The MSN courses include nursing leadership and advanced roles, nursing research and theory, and organization, delivery, and policy in healthcare.
 The MBA courses include accounting for managerial control, quantitative methods for decision-making, the economics of high performance, and strategic marketing in a digital economy.

-The coursework provides students with an advanced view of nursing and helps them develop skills in healthcare planning and management, critical thinking, and decision-making.
-Students learn the various principles of nursing and patient care.
-All in all, the program can serve as a springboard for leadership roles in nursing and management.
+The coursework gives students an advanced view of nursing and helps them develop skills in healthcare planning and management, critical thinking, and decision-making.
+Students also learn the various principles of nursing and patient care.
+Overall, the program can serve as a springboard for leadership roles in nursing and management.

 - Location: Jacksonville, Florida